bufbuild/buf/README.md

 * [`buf breaking`][breaking_usage]
 * [`buf build`][build_usage]
 * [`buf generate`][generate_usage]
-* [`buf lint`][lint_usage]
+* [`buf lint`][lint.usage]
 * [`buf registry`][bsr_usage] (for using the [BSR])

 ## CLI breaking change policy

 Our policy is to _never_ make breaking changes within a version of the CLI.
 Now that `buf` has reached a stable version 1.0, you can expect no breaking changes until v2.0.
-But because we plan on never releasing a v2.0, we will likely never break the `buf` CLI.
+But as we have no plans to ever release a v2.0, we will likely never break the `buf` CLI.

-## Goals
+## Our goals for Protobuf

 [Buf]'s goal is to replace the current paradigm of API development, centered around REST/JSON, with a **schema-driven** paradigm.
-Defining APIs using an [IDL] provides numerous benefits over REST/JSON, and [Protocol Buffers][protobuf] (or Protobuf) is by far the most stable and widely adopted IDL in the industry, and we've chosen to build on this incredibly stable foundation rather than creating a new IDL from scratch.
+Defining APIs using an [IDL] provides numerous benefits over REST/JSON, and [Protobuf] is by far the most stable and widely adopted IDL in the industry.
+We've chosen to build on this widely trusted foundation rather than creating a new IDL from scratch.

-But despite its technical merits, actually _using_ Protobuf has been far more challenging than it needs to be.
+But despite its technical merits, actually _using_ Protobuf has long been more challenging than it needs to be.
 The Buf CLI and the [BSR](#the-buf-schema-registry) are the cornerstones of our effort to change that for good and to make Protobuf reliable and easy to use for service owners and clients alike—in other words, to create a **modern Protobuf ecosystem**.

 While we intend to incrementally improve on the `buf` CLI and the [BSR](#the-buf-schema-registry), we're confident that the basic groundwork for such an ecosystem is _already_ in place.